ruahman/denote/20240822T081904--channel-factories__bitcoin_whitepaper.md

-replaceable transaction with many parties can be implemented similarly to two-party channels based on timelocks with an invalidation tree and a kickoff transaction at the root
+replaceable transaction with many parties can be implemented similarly to two-party channels based on timelocks with an invalidation tree and a kickoff transaction at the root, which starts the timers when broadcast to the blockchain.

 the leaves of the invalidation tree create the two-party shared accounts.